edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

             set {name := <str>$new_name}
     ) {name, created_at};

-Save the file and generate again using ``edgedb-py``.
+Save the file and generate again using ``gel-py``.
 Now, we'll import that and add the endpoint over in ``app/users.py``.

 .. lint-off